Skip to main content

 How to Contribute to Improve the Guide’s Content

-Given the rapid evolution of digital technology and accessibility, the DARE Resource Guide is designed as a dynamic, online living document.
-To keep it current and relevant, a team of Subject Matter Experts will regularly review and update its content.
-You can support this effort by sharing suggestions or updates.
-To contribute, please contact us at DareGuide@g3ict.org.
+As digital technology and accessibility evolve rapidly, the DARE Resource Guide is maintained as a dynamic, living document.
+A team of Subject Matter Experts regularly reviews and updates its content.
+You can support this effort by sharing suggestions or updates at DareGuide@g3ict.org.

 I am having an issue accessing or navigating the Guide.
 Who can I contact?